ninewise/dissertation/introduction/chapter.md

 The authors of Kaiju also recognize the possibilities of protein-level sequence classification for metagenomic samples.
-They translate metagenomic sequencing reads into the six possible reading frames and search for the number of exact matches in a reference protein database.
+They translate metagenomic sequencing reads into the six possible reading frames and search for the number of exact *k*-mer matches in a reference protein database.
 A read is classified as the taxon annotated on the protein with the maximum number of exact matches.
 A Burrows-Wheeler transform of the protein database is used for fast exact querying.

 Where Kaiju chose for a complete six-frame translation of the metagenomic reads, which is also an option in UMGAP, we will also be